-Relative proximity adjustments allows the proximity between org units to be treated as closer or farther from one another than the default distance.
-A relative proximity adjustment could be used to identify a library that has limited hours or slow transit times to tell the hold targeter to look at that library last for copies to fill a hold.
+Relative proximity adjustments allows the proximity between orgunits to be treated as closer or farther from one another than the default distance.
+A relative proximity adjustment could be used to identify a library that has limited hours or slow transit times to tell the hold targeter to look at that library last for items to fill a hold.